tomafro/tomafro.net/source/posts/2010-02-11-rails-3-direct-column-reader.markdown

 end
 {% endhighlight %}

 The code isn't that different, though using `scoped` over `construct_finder_sql` feels a lot nicer.
-If you've got suggestions for improvement, please [gist away](http://gist.github.com/301420).
+If you've got suggestions for improvement [gist away](http://gist.github.com/301420).

 Usage is similar to before, only using the new rails 3 syntax: